Homemade Mozzarella Sticks

 Make-ahead friendly – Every time I make a batch of these, I always leave half of them in the freezer for another time.
 Then all you have to do is deep fry a batch when you want to enjoy them.
 They are completely make-ahead friendly.

-Simple, delicious, no nonsense – The only ingredients here are mozzarella cheese, Italian bread crumbs, and egg.
+Simple, delicious, no nonsense – The only ingredients here are mozzarella cheese, Italian breadcrumbs, and egg.
 Fry it in tallow, or your favorite frying fat, and they are ready to go.
-I love serving them with marinara for dunking.
+I love serving the fried mozzarella sticks with warm marinara sauce for dunking.

 Tips for Best Results